jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-Admin/user presses ‘Create Task’ button on project stack
+→Admin/user presses ‘Create Task’ button on project stack

-System opens ‘New Task’ page in GUI
+←System opens ‘New Task’ page in GUI

- Admin/user enters new task information, clicks “Create Task”
+→Admin/user enters new task information, clicks “Create Task”

-Task table created in database
+←Task table created in database

-System notifies involved users of new task
+←System notifies involved users of new task

-System displays task in project stack of Display Board view of GUI
+←System displays task in project stack of Display Board view of GUI

 ### **Use Case #17: Delete a project**